 I had to buy a few things since all of my old gear was ultralight and for 1-person.
 I bought a new 2-person Big Agnes Copper Spur UL2 tent.
-For cooking I got a Coleman Dual Fuel 533 stove, which I prefered because of its refillable fuel tank (instead of using disposable propane canisters).
+For cooking I got a Coleman Dual Fuel 533 stove, which I liked because of its refillable fuel tank (instead of using disposable propane canisters).
 I also bought some lightweight cooking pans, pots, and utensils.

 Thinking that we might do a few backcountry overnight hikes, I got a BearVault BV500 bear canister.
 We only ended up using it for a 1-night beach camping trip in Olympic NP.
 Aside from that we simply used it for food storage in the car.